Notable AI Models Documentation

 Search process

-This database has been collected from a variety of sources: literature reviews, historical accounts of AI development, highly-cited publications from top conferences, high-profile models from leading industry labs, bibliographies of notable papers, pre-existing datasets curating AI papers (see Acknowledgements), and ad hoc suggestions from contributors.
+This data has been collected from a variety of sources: literature reviews, historical accounts of AI development, highly-cited publications from top conferences, high-profile models from leading industry labs, bibliographies of notable papers, pre-existing datasets curating AI papers (see Acknowledgements), and ad hoc suggestions from contributors.

 We monitor news coverage, releases from key AI labs, and benchmarks to identify new notable models as they are released.
 This can lead to a lag for new models.
 Typically, we aim to add the most prominent releases (e.g. GPT-4) within days of release.
 For less prominent models, reporting lags may extend to months.